hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_pytest/test_prepeare_campaigns.md

 **Relationship to other parts:**

 The tests rely heavily on the `src.suppliers.aliexpress.campaign.prepare_campaigns` module.
 It's also interacting with `src.utils.jjson`, `src.utils` and potentially other `src` modules (e.g. for logging) through imports.
-This illustrates a clear modular design approach.
+This illuStartes a clear modular design approach.